knarfalingus/YUI-Compressor-NET-Single-File-Generators/README.md

 - Load or start a new web application project (or windows class library)

 - For CSS files, select the file in solution explorer, and in the properties Window set Custom Tool to **YuiNetCssCompressor**
-- For Javascript files, select the file in solution explorer, and in the properties Window set Custom Tool to **YuiNetJavascriptCompressor**
+- For Javascript files, select the file in solution explorer, and in the properties Window set Custom Tool to **YuiNetJsCompressor**